The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

-The Rosy Boa (Lichanura trivirgata) is a snake species that is one of the two native boas of the United States.
-Dwelling in the American Southwest and the states of Sonora and Baja, Mexico, these snakes are used to staying out of the sun under rocks and in burrows.
+The Rosy Boa (Lichanura trivirgata) is a snake species that is one of the United States two native boas.
+Dwelling in the American Southwest and the states of Sonora and Baja, Mexico, these snakes are used to staying out of the sun under rocks and in caves.

-They are usually seventeen to forty-four inches long and have a round, smooth body that is in varying shades of brown, orange, gray, and even blue.
+They are usually seventeen to forty-four inches long and have a round, smooth body in varying shades of brown, orange, gray, and even blue.

 Feeding on small birds, snakes, lizards, amphibians, and rodents, the Rosy Boa kills by constricting its prey.
-That said, it can strike quickly — but its normal crawling speed is about 1.6 km/hr (1 mile per hour) — making it one of the slowest snakes in the world.
+It can strike quickly, but its average crawling speed is about 1.6 km/hr (1 mile per hour), making it one of the slowest snakes in the world.

 7. Gila Monsters

-The Gila Monster (Heloderma suspectum) is another reptile that lives in the American Southwest and the Sonoran Desert — though it is also capable of living in the mountains, at elevations up to five thousand feet.
+The Gila Monster (Heloderma suspectum) is another reptile that lives in the American Southwest and the Sonoran Desert.
+However, it can also live in the mountains, at elevations up to five thousand feet.

-This roughly two-foot-long lizard weighs in at about four pounds and has a distinctive black-and-orange (or yellow, or pink) pattern.
-Though it favors the rocky outcroppings of desert foothills, it spends a large amount of time underground.
+This roughly two-foot-long lizard weighs about four pounds and has a distinctive black-and-orange (or yellow or pink) pattern.
+Though it favors the rocky outcroppings of desert foothills, it spends significant time underground.

-It only comes to the surface to sun itself, albeit rarely.
+It only comes to the surface of the sun itself, albeit rarely.
 A venomous lizard (though not harmful to humans), the Gila Monster feeds on bird eggs and small newborn mammals.

-It has very low metabolism and this results in the reptile’s large size.
-A Gila Monster indeed can consume the number of calories it needs for a year in three or four large meals.
-Still, it manages a pace of 1.6 km/hr (1 mile per hour) matching that of the Rosy Boa.
+It has a low metabolism, resulting in the reptile’s large size.
+A Gila Monster can consume the calories it needs for a year in three or four large meals.
+Still, it manages a pace of 1.6 km/hr (1 mile per hour), matching the Rosy Boa.

 Typically, starfish live in rocky shallows or gravel-laden parts of deeper waters.
-They are normally carnivorous and tend to eat stationary bivalves — like oysters, clams, and mussels — with some species extending their stomach far beyond their mouth.
+They are generally carnivorous and tend to eat stationary bivalves like oysters, clams, and mussels, with some species extending their stomach far beyond their mouth.

-As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be very slow creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).
+As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be sedentary creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).

 5. Desert Tortoises

-Desert tortoises are a couple of species of reptiles that are common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
+Desert tortoises are a few reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
 They grow to about nine to fifteen inches in length and can weigh as much as fifteen pounds.

-Desert tortoises are actually two species, Gopherus agassizii and Gopherus morafkai — living west and east of the Colorado River, respectively.
-They have a hard, high shell that is domed in shape and can withdraw their limbs completely underneath it.
+Desert tortoises are two species, Gopherus agassizii and Gopherus more kai, living west and east of the Colorado River, respectively.
+They have a complex, high shell, domed in shape, and can withdraw their limbs entirely underneath it.